 - a.
-Explore the roles they play in conflict situations in their programs. - b.
-Demonstrate examples of Reframing Conflict using the High/Scope step-by-step model and the general principles for conflict resolution. - c.
+Examine the roles they play in conflict situations in their program. - Demonstrate examples of Reframing Conflict using the High/Scope step-by-step model and the general principles for conflict resolution. - c.
 Explain how reframing conflict can turn conflict resolutions into opportunities for growth.